-Course #: 4202, 4201, 4200 Levels: Honors, ACP, CP Credits: 4 to the American Revolution to the early twentieth century.
+Course #: 4202, 4201, 4200 Levels: Honors, ACP, CP Credits: 4

+This course is the first part of a sequence of United States history that will be completed the following year in Grade 11.
+The goal is to deepen student understanding of the United States by examining the events leading up to the American Revolution to the early twentieth century.
 Major units include the study of the Constitution, the Early Republic, Jacksonian Democracy, Manifest Destiny, sectionalism, the U.S. Civil War, industrialization in the U.S., and U.S. Imperialism.
 Students will conduct critical reading and analysis using a variety of content to hone proficiency in primary and secondary source evaluation, evaluate cause and effect, develop and prove claims with evidence, and make inferences by critically evaluating content and writing supported arguments.
 Students will also begin publishing formal research papers with cited sources.
 Independent reading is a component of United States History I.